Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Results

-Figure~\ref{fig:Lr_00-PP}(a) plots the TCFM prediction of $L_r(\qq,\omega)$, indicating the same negative sign across $e_7$ reflecting the sign structure of $L$ in Fig.~\ref{fig:L_sign_00-PP}(a).
+Figure~\ref{fig:Lr_00-PP}(a) plots the TCFM prediction of $L_r(\qq,\omega)$, which exhibits the same negative sign on both sides of $q_7$, reflecting the sign structure of $L$ in Fig.~\ref{fig:L_sign_00-PP}(a).
 On the other hand, the single-component Hamiltonian~(\ref{eq:H1c}) predicts a weakly positive sign above $e_7$ as in Fig.~\ref{fig:Lr_00-PP} (b).
 This difference results in the different sign of $L_r$ in the corresponding region, denoted by a light-green arrow in Figs.~\ref{fig:Lr_00-PP}(a) and \ref{fig:Lr_00-PP}(b).

 We are now able to compare these contrasting theoretical $L_r$'s with experimental data, which is shown in Fig.~\ref{fig:Lr_00-PP}(c).
 The experimental data support the TCFM prediction and show qualitative disagreement with the single-component-model prediction.
 In Sec.~\ref{sssec:high}, we will predict that the effect of the fractionalization continues and becomes extended at higher energies.